gwenfrishkoff/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
+The dataset was relatively clean.
+There were some minor issues with readability (e.g., data formats) and organization (e.g., hierarchical data stored in a single column).
+These issues were easily addressed using MS Excel formulas and methods.

 - What are some other possible tables and/or graphs that we could create?
+Given Louise's interest in a future campaign to finance a musical production in Great Britain (G.B.), it might be interesting to summarize and plot the outcomes for different subcategories of theater-related campaigns (e.g., musicals vs. plays).